bit-turtle/lascra/README.md

     (if (= (value answer) 4)
         (say "Correct!")
     )
+    (elif (= (value answer) 0)
+        (say "That would be for subtraction")
+    )
     (else
         (say "Incorrect")
     )
 )
 ```
 3. Upload the edited Sprite file in the scratch editor
 ![Upload Sprite](images/upload.png)

 This results in the following code:
 ![Resulting Code](images/example.png)